OCAndre/Milestone-Project-1/README.md

 ## Deliverables

 ### MVP Criteria
-- A chess board with the proper setup (See game logic) should show at the start. (done)
+- A chess board with the proper setup (See game logic) should show at the start.
 - Players can move each piece according to the rules of chess. (can move freely atm)
 - Pieces should be removed from the board when a piece takes them.
-- Game ends if a player's king is in taken.
+- Game ends if a player's king is taken.

 ### Post-MVP Plans
 - Have some way to track turns and not just have both sides able to move at the same time.
 - Have an animation of the board turning between turns.
+- change pawns into queens if they reach the opposite side of the board.
+- Have a way to check if a king is in check.
 - If a player's king is in check only moves that remove check should be made.

+### Stretch:
+- Quality of life improvements: such as highlighting where a piece can be moved, undo button etc.
 - Reset button that resets the pieces to their starting positions.

-### Stretch:
-- Quality of life improvements: such as highlighting where a piece can be moved etc.

 ### Something I don't know how to do yet:
 - animations